fabcoins-dot-info/fabcoins.info/_alerts/2016-08-17-binary-safety.md

 The hashes of Fabcoin Core binaries are cryptographically signed with [this key](http://fabcoins.info/laanwj-releases.asc) belonging to Fabcoin Core maintainer Wladimir J. van der Laan.
 Additional signatures from other developers can be found in the [gitian signatures repository](http://github.com/fabcoin-core/gitian.sigs).

-We strongly recommend that you download Wladimir's key from multiple sources in addition to Fabcoin.org for comparison purposes.
-For example, you can cross reference Fabcoin.org's copy with the [fabcoin-dev mailing list](http://lists.linuxfoundation.org/pipermail/fabcoin-dev/2015-June/009045.html) where Wladimir signed a message containing the key's fingerprint (01EA5486DE18A882D4C2684590C8019E36C2E964), but we encourage you to seek out other sources as well in order to make sure you are verifying your download with the correct key.
+We strongly recommend that you download Wladimir's key from multiple sources in addition to Fabcoins.info for comparison purposes.
+For example, you can cross reference Fabcoins.info's copy with the [fabcoin-dev mailing list](http://lists.linuxfoundation.org/pipermail/fabcoin-dev/2015-June/009045.html) where Wladimir signed a message containing the key's fingerprint (01EA5486DE18A882D4C2684590C8019E36C2E964), but we encourage you to seek out other sources as well in order to make sure you are verifying your download with the correct key.
 Furthermore, we recommend verifying your download using signatures from multiple developers using the gitian signatures repository.

 It is always best practice to securely verify multiple signatures and hashes before running any Fabcoin Core binaries.
 This is the safest and most secure way to ensure that the binaries you're running are the same ones created by the Core Developers.